 TomorrowLab helps companies, cities, and organisations to develop possible future scenarios.
 By implementing innovation plans, we ensure that you get tangible short- and long-term business results.

-Get to know our work better by reading about our insights & stories.
+Get to know us better by reading our insights & stories.

 Strategyzer’s Business Model Canvas (BMC) is a great tool to map out the crucial elements of your business strategy.
 Here at TomorrowLab, we use it a lot in customer workshops.
 Unfortunately, stubborn misconceptions or a lack of knowledge often prevent organisations to get good results with this tool.
 To make this easier for you, here are six ways to get more out of your BMC sessions.

 The digital twin has become one of the pillars of Industry 4.0.
 This digital representation of a physical process or service has become standard practice in modern engineering to drive innovation and improve performance.
-For manufacturing companies in particular, digital twins offer many benefits.
-They can help to rapidly adapt to changing economic conditions, reduce costs, or better anticipate changes in the market.
 But the digital twin is gaining attention in other sectors as well, such as healthcare and smart cities.

 Is your company ready to face the future?
 Any doubts?
 Simply go through the Innovation Maturity Scan.
 Find out whether your company has a good understanding of what strategy and innovation entail.
 Discover which steps are necessary for success.

 Are you interested to keep your organisation ahead of the competition?

 Steeds meer steden en gemeenten staan aan de vooravond van een digitale omwenteling.
 Daarbij zorgde de huidige coronacrisis onverwachts voor een stevige boost.
 Maar hoe maak je van jouw lokaal bestuur een slimme stad?
 En wat kunnen bedrijven en lokale besturen van elkaar leren?